-After studying with Nina Panieva, Daniel Goiti, and Zsofi Kovacs in Cluj-Napoca, Romania, in high school, during which time she won the silver medal at the national music olympics as well as numerous other awards and honors, she auditioned for world-renowned pianist Mark Zeltser in her home town of Chisinau and became his first international student at Centenary College in Shreveport, Louisiana.
-After two years under his tutelage Ana achieved notable success, including receiving top prizes at the MTNA piano competitions at the state and US regional levels.
+After studying with Nina Panieva, Daniel Goiti, and Zsofi Kovacs in Cluj-Napoca, Romania, in high school, during which time she won the silver medal at the national music olympics as well as numerous other awards and honors, she auditioned for world-renowned pianist Mark Zeltser and became his first international student at Centenary College in Shreveport, Louisiana.
+After two years under his tutelage, Ana achieved notable success, including receiving top prizes at the MTNA piano competitions at the state and US regional levels.
 After Zeltser’s departure from Centenary, Ana was privileged to complete her studies at Louisiana’s Northwestern State University school of music under Dr. Nikita Fitenko.
-Other highlights during her college years include receiving the outstanding freshman in music award from Centenary, the Watson Award for Excellence in music and academics from Northwestern, winning NSU’s concerto competition, and becoming principal pianist at the Shreveport Symphony.
+Other highlights during her college years include receiving the Shirley Hawn Award as the outstanding freshman in music from Centenary, the Arthur Chopin Watson Award for excellence in music and academics from Northwestern State, winning NSU’s concerto competition, and serving as principal pianist at the Shreveport Symphony.
 Performance highlights include concerts with the National Symphony Orchestra of the Republic of Moldova, the Natchitoches-Northwestern Symphony Orchestra, and recitals throughout Eastern Europe and the US.

 Success during her college years coincided with a newfound desire to devote herself to charity work, which eventually led Ana and her husband to China, where they worked with poor and underprivileged families in Yunnan Province for three years.
-After returning to the States and continuing to work with children in inner-city schools for several years, she undertook graduate studies under the tutelage of Dr. Joseph DiPiazza in the University of North Carolina Greensboro’s renowned school of music, graduating with an M.M. degree in piano performance in 2018.
+After returning to the States and continuing to work with students in inner-city schools for several years, she undertook graduate studies under the tutelage of Dr. Joseph DiPiazza in the University of North Carolina Greensboro’s renowned school of music, graduating with an M.M. degree in piano performance (with distinction) in 2018.
 Ana is known for her virtuosity, lyricism, and passionate live performances.
-When not playing, she enjoys writing, painting, and spending time with her husband, philosopher and poet Jesse Hamilton, and their daughter, aspiring artist Elizabeth Hamilton.
+She is also an accomplished collaborative pianist, with a vast repertoire of choral, vocal, and instrumental works.
+When not playing, Ana enjoys writing, painting, and spending time with her husband, philosopher and poet Jesse Hamilton, and their daughter, aspiring artist Elizabeth Hamilton.